 - Consider eating less animal products like meat and dairy, which are some of the most expensive grocery items.
 Try new recipes using plant-based sources of protein like beans, lentils or tofu which are quite affordable.

-I bet even if you’re the most frugal grocery shopper you found a new tip to spend less on groceries!
+I bet even if you’re the most frugal grocery shopper you found a new tip on how to spend less on groceries!
 Whether you’re frugal by choice or by necessity, I hope you found this guide useful.

 Tell me which tip are you going to implement to save money on groceries?
 What is your favorite “how to spend less on food” tip?
 Did I miss anything?